godfreynolan/ParrotDemo/README.md

 Once the pods have been installed, you can open the .xcworkspace file and start coding.

+## Usage
+After running the app on your iPhone, you must connect to the wifi signal broadcast by your Parrot Anafi drone.
+Tap the table cell with your drone info to connect.
+After the drone connects, the drone will be kicked into the HUD screen where you can view the live video stream.
+Detections will be drawn on the screen.

 ## Object Detection

 This app ships with both the trained rubber-ducky detector model, as well as a model trained on the [COCO dataset](https://cocodataset.org/#home).